Skip to content

-Whenever you meet a kinky couple, it’s usually such that you assume that one partner has always been the Dominant and the other has always been submissive, and yet, for Two Kinky Cooks, such is not the case.
+Whenever you meet a kinky couple, it’s usually such that you assume that one partner has always been the Dominant and the other has always been submissive, and yet, for Kinky With A Twist, such is not the case.
 I actually started out in the BDSM community as a Dominant, until something clicked that told me that I just wasn’t feeling fulfilled.
 I was doing a lot of caring for others and meeting others needs, but I wasn’t feeling cared for or feeling like my needs were met in myself.
 As a natural leader, it seemed instinctive for me to keep leading, and yet, it turned out that I was really needing some down time of my own.

 Now that we have that little revelation out of the way, it’s time to talk a little bit about Domination in BDSM, In my many years of BDSM (and work as a BDSM educator), I have seen and heard of some real doozies, so I hope that this list will help you to find yourself, and your style of Domination.
 It is imperative that you know that there is no one right or wrong way to be a Dominant, just as there is no right or wrong way to be a submissive.
 Find what feels right for you, find your natural flow and your own way of doing things.
 This list is by no means exhaustive, but I hope that it will provide some useful pointers for you: